Hybrid divide-and-conquer approach for tree search algorithms: Reversible Simulation of SIA

 \section{Reversible Simulation of SIA}

-This appendix explains how to implement SIA reversibly for formulas of bounded-index width $w$ defined on $n$ variables, in polynomial time and in a space-efficient way (as a function of $w$ and $n$).
-Section~\ref{sub:ppsz} explained why these bounds are important and introduced the specification.
+This appendix implements the circuit SIA of Section~\ref{sub:ppsz} reversibly for formulas of bounded-index width (biw; see Definition~\ref{def:biw}) in polynomial time and in a space-efficient way (as a function of $w$ and $n$).
+We assume the input is a formula $F$ defined on $n$ variables with biw $w$.

-First, let us justify such an implementation, in the context of the present work.
-Our implementation of quantum backtracking for dncPPSZ captures the behavior of the search predicate and the reduction rule based on $s$-implication.
-(A single call to the PPSZ tree search uses a fixed variable order, so the search heuristic will not be an issue.)
-As discussed in Section~\ref{sec:gvb}, to achieve that, we merely to implement reversible circuits for $ch1,ch2, chNo$, which respectively compute a single (forced) child, the guessed children and the number of children (forced, guess or leaf).

-We simplify our implementation, with nodes having either $0$ or $2$ children, thus compressing all simple paths in the search tree and simplifying the implementation.
-In practice, this means that the circuit we design will have to eagerly apply $s$-implication until the next guessed variable (2 children) or until either a refutation is found or the formula becomes satisfied (0 children).
-If the maximum number of guess is reached, there are also $0$ children.

-Recall from Section~\ref{sub:backtracking-search-trees-SAT}, the duality between search tree nodes and (restricted) formulas or partial assignments.
-For space efficiency, as discussed in Section~\ref{sub:ppsz}, we will not manipulate the formula $F$, but instead work on partial assignment for designating search tree nodes (we can however create the circuit from $F$).
-Now recall from Section~\ref{sec:gvb}, that the maximum branching number (Definition~\ref{def:br}) can be used to further reduce the labels by only recording the branch taken.
-The downside of this approach is of course that for a given node label, our reversible circuit needs to reconstruct the path through the search tree, as we illustrate shortly with an example.
+For space efficiency, as discussed in Section~\ref{sub:ppsz}, we will not manipulate the formula $F$, but instead work on partial assignments in the branching representation, which we call the \concept{advice} (see Section~\ref{sec:gvb}).
+The downside of this approach is of course that for a given node label, our circuits need to reconstruct the corresponding partial assignment.
+To avoid using $n \log(3)$ qubits for reconstructing the partial assignment, we exploit the bounded index width to split the computation into blocks of $w$ variables.
+We then use Bennett's pebbling strategy~\cite{bennett} to compose these blocks into a space-efficient reversible circuit which computes SIA.